faker-js/faker/docs/guide/usage.md

 By doing this first, we are able to pass both names into the `email` generation function.
 This allows the value to be more reasonable based on the provided arguments.

-Unlike the `_id` property that uses an `uuid` implementation, which is unique by design, the `email` may contain duplicates.
+Unlike the `_id` property that uses an `uuid` implementation, which has a low chance of duplicates, the `email` function is more likely to produce duplicates, especially if the call arguments are similar.
 We have a dedicated guide page on generating [unique values](unique).

 Congratulations, you should now be able to create any complex object you desire.
 Happy faking 🥳.